 Turn off electronics when they are not in use

 Not only do workplace electronics make up 1/3 of energy usage, but they also contribute to overheating of workplaces.
-Did you know that it takes up to 300 trees to absorb the yearly carbon omissions that are generated by a single computer or laptop for an entire day.
+Did you know that it takes up to 300 trees to absorb the yearly carbon emissions that are generated by a single computer or laptop for an entire day.

 So, when you finish work, you deserve a break, and so does your laptop or computer – so give them a little break of their own and shut them down completely.